 “I jumped into Pin solo toward the end of 2025 and closed out the year with over $1M in billings during just the final 4 months - no team, no agency.
 The sourcing data is incredible, scanning 850M+ profiles with recruiter-level precision to uncover perfect-fit candidates I’d never find otherwise.” - Nick Poloni, President at Cascadia Search Group

-About 70% of candidates Pin recommends are accepted into customers' hiring pipelines, and recruiters using Pin fill positions in approximately 2 weeks.
-Those numbers reflect what happens when AI sourcing and workflow automation work as a single system instead of separate tools stitched together.
+83% of candidates Pin recommends are accepted into customers’ hiring pipelines, according to Pin’s 2026 user survey, and recruiters using Pin fill positions in an average of 14 days.
+Those results reflect what happens when AI sourcing and workflow automation work as a single system instead of separate solutions stitched together.

 Common Mistakes When Choosing Between Automation and AI

-Mistake 1: Assuming automation is "good enough."
-Automation optimizes your existing process.
-If your process starts with the wrong candidates, automation just moves the wrong candidates through the pipeline faster.
-You'll fill roles quicker but see higher turnover and lower quality of hire.
+Mistake 1: Assuming automation is “good enough.”
+Your existing process gets optimized by automation - but if it starts with the wrong candidates, that just moves the wrong applicants through faster.
+Roles fill quicker but turnover rises and quality-of-hire falls.

 Mistake 3: Paying enterprise prices for basic needs.
 Some AI platforms charge $10K-$35K+ per year.
 That makes sense for large organizations with complex requirements.
 But most recruiting teams - especially agencies and mid-market companies - can get full AI sourcing, outreach, and scheduling for a fraction of that cost.